Godzilla: King of the Monsters in 3D

-Godzilla: King of the Monsters in 3D was an unproduced American film project that was developed in 1983 by Steve Miner, with Miner attached to direct the film.
+Godzilla: King of the Monsters in 3D is an unproduced American film project that was developed in 1983 by Steve Miner, with Miner attached to direct the film.
 Miner shopped the project around Hollywood and generated some interest, but was unable to secure funding and let the rights revert to Toho.
 The project was the first attempt to produce a Godzilla film at an American film studio.

 Plot

 A meteorite collides with an American defense satellite which triggers a nuclear missile to launch towards the Earth.
 The missile detonates in the middle of the South Pacific, which awakens a giant reptilian creature on the ocean floor.
 A Japanese fishing vessel is towed to San Francisco for examination after it recently disappeared.
 Journalist Dana Martin sneaks onto the ship and finds a perfectly preserved trilobite.
 She finds a burnt survivor whose last words are "Gojira".

 Martin takes the trilobite to paleobiologist and dinosaur expert, Gerald Balinger, who seems skeptical about the fossil's authenticity.
 On Oto Island in Tahiti, an American Special Forces squad come into contact with a giant reptilian monster, who lays waste to nearby villages.
 Navy Colonel Peter Daxton leads an investigation off the coast of Mexico for a mysteriously sunken Russian submarine.
 The investigation is secretly being observed by Russian spies and Daxton's old enemy, Boris Kruschov, who wishes to retrieve the sub's two nuclear missiles.

 Daxton finds a video onboard which reveals that the sub fired one of the missiles on a giant reptilian creature.
 The missiles are then taken into military custody pending negotiations with Russia.
 Daxton returns home to San Francisco and his son, Kevin, only to be called back for another mission.
 Daxton, Kevin, and Balinger are taken to Baja, Mexico where the carcass of a reptile "the size of a house" has washed ashore.
 Daxton recognizes it as the same creature from the video.

 Balinger theorizes that the creature is a dinosaur, however, the military disregard his theories and assume it came from another planet.
 As Balinger and Kevin watch the military transport the body, Balinger names the creature "Godzilla", based on an old Japanese myth about a dragon.
 Off the coast of California, the adult Godzilla surfaces and destroys an oil derrick and a tanker.
 The dead Baby Godzilla is stored at a warehouse at the Embarcadero for studying purposes.